 Trade between Australia and Indonesia

 Indonesia is Australia’s 13th biggest trade partner.
 In 2018 alone, the two-way trade between Australia and Indonesia amounted to US$8.6 billion, with textile and footwear industries being the largest contributors.

 Under CEPA, not only that major tariffs are going to be pulled out to achieve free trade in goods, Indonesia also opens up the country’s university sector for foreign investments.
 Now, Australians can own up to 67% foreign shares in the university sector, which was previously closed to foreign ownership under the Negative Investment List.

-There are two major types of legal entity that Australian investors can consider while setting up a company in Indonesia.
+There are two major types of legal entities that Australian investors can consider while setting up a company in Indonesia.
 They are a local company (PT) and a foreign company (PT PMA).
-Of course, Australians must meet certain requirements in order to be able to register either one of the legal entities.
+Of course, Australians must meet certain requirements in order to be able to register with either one of the legal entities.

+A PT is a limited liability company that is owned entirely by Indonesian nationals.
+It is the simplest type of entity to establish in Indonesia.
 There are some limitations for small local PT though.
 A small local PT is not allowed to hire foreign workers and apply for work permits.